FoalTS/foal/docs/guide/4-rest-api-endpoint.md

 # 4. Create the REST API endpoint

-Alright, the next step is to deal with the requests that list, create and delete flights.
+Alright, the next step is to take care of the requests that list, create and delete flights.
 You could directly use *handlers* for that but this would be tedious work.
 You would have to add the different routes, call the methods of the model, create the appropriate `HttpResponse` dependending on the status or handle errors when the object is not found.

 That's why FoalTS provides a handy function `rest` to quickly build REST endpoints.
 This kind of function is called a *controller factory*.
 You have already met one at the beginning of this tutorial. `route` is the simpliest *controller factory* that you can find in the FoalTS.
 It takes a *handler* as parameter and returns a controller.
 As for the `rest` factory, it takes any *service* that implements the `IModelService` interface and uses it to create the API.